KrekoG/vanillaplus/README.md

 #### Solution:

 - Make sure your client is not running
-- Add the following lines to the end of your `<wow folder>/WTF/Config.wtf` file:
+- Add the following lines to the end of your `<wow folder>/WTF/Config.wtf` file (you can open it with notepad for example):

 ```
 SET gxWindow "1"